bubl-ai/bubl-ai.github.io/_posts/2024-02-10-Raspberry-Pi-Setup.md

 ---
-title: RPi Setup
+title: Raspberry Pi Setup
-date: 2024-02-01 12:00:00 -0
+date: 2024-02-9 12:00:00 -0
 categories: [Raspberry Pi, Setup]
 ---

-It is always a good idea to start from scratch to understand how everything works, get familiar with all the services, solve dependencies, and specially to have some fun breaking stuff and keep learning!
+# Let's Kick Off the Raspberry Pi Adventure! :boom

+## Why Start from Scratch?
+Starting from scratch is like starting a video game on easy mode – it's the best way to learn, have some fun, and maybe break a few things along the way - because let's be real, that's where the real learning happens!

-Raspberry Pi (RPi) is perfect for this.
-I recently got the most RPi 5 and decided to use this experience to share with all of you the setup that I needed to complete for me to start developing and creating my own AI projects.
+I recently got my hands on the shiny new RPi 5 and thought, "Why not turn this setup into a fun experience to share with all of you?"
+So here we are, diving into the setup needed to kickstart your AI projects on the Raspberry Pi.

-What we will do:
+## What's on Our To-Do List:

 - Connect to your RPi using SSH or VNC
-- Install docker
+- Install Docker
 - Install VSCode and relevant extensions
 - Connect to GitHub with SSH
 - Install Jekyll to develop a blog